L2 Storage (Persistent Cache)#

 • L1 (in-memory) – Fast CPU memory managed by the L1 Manager.
 All KV cache chunks live here during active use.

-• L2 (persistent) – Durable storage backends (NIXL-based or plain file-system).
+• L2 (persistent) – Durable storage backends (NIXL-based or plain file-system/raw-block).
 The StoreController asynchronously pushes data from L1 to L2, and the PrefetchController loads data from L2 back into L1 on cache misses.

 Data Flow#